What is Tartaric Acid?

 - It is used in foods to give a sour taste

 - It is sometimes used to induce vomiting

 - It is used to make silver mirrors

 - In its ester form, it is used in the dyeing of textiles

 - It is used in the tanning of leather

 - In its cream form, it is used as a stabilizer in food

-Register to BYJU’S and learn more about the properties and importance of tartaric acid along with the structure of C4H6O6 from the chemistry experts.
+Register with BYJU’S to learn more about the properties and importance of tartaric acid along with the structure of C4H6O6 from chemistry experts.